 The Most Common Delayed Symptoms After a Car Accident

-Since not all effects of a car accident are immediately noticeable, some people choose to ignore them or blame them on something else.
+Since not all the effects of a car accident are immediately noticeable, some people choose to ignore them or blame them on something else.
 However, all delayed car accident symptoms are worthy of being watched carefully and taken seriously.
 Research shows that more than 3 million people are injured in a car accident each year in the United States.
 Of those 3 million injured, nearly 2/3 experience life-long trauma.

-Chiropractor Anchorage are constantly helping people who have been involved in automobile accidents.
+Chiropractors for whiplash in Anchorage are constantly helping people who have been involved in automobile accidents.
 While most say their delayed symptoms started days or weeks after the fact, some claim their symptoms remained hidden for years.
 Unfortunately, neglecting to treat symptoms, whether immediate or delayed, can eventually lead to a worsened condition, if not permanent damage.

 To stay proactive about your physical health and fight the deferred effects of a car accident, be on the lookout for the following symptoms:

 - Inability to concentrate

 Commonly, car accidents result in a minor soft tissue injury – an injury to your muscles, ligaments, and tendons.
 This may result in immediate or delayed symptoms such as:

 - Back pain